visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 When the incident is resolved, the associated issue is closed.
 The primary will endeavor to capture all relevant information and communications in this issue.
-The use of GitHub issues for this purpose has a number of advantages over other options such as email including avoiding the need for cyber-security filtering and better support for attachments.
-For this reason, a number of steps have been taken to integrate the ``visit-users@elist.ornl.gov`` email list with this repository.
+The use of GitHub issues for this purpose has a number of advantages over other options such as email including better support for attachments.
+For this reason, a number of steps were taken to integrate the ``visit-users@elist.ornl.gov`` email list with this repository.

-  * A new GitHub user account was created to serve as a proxy for the ``visit-users`` email list with name ``markcmiller86-visit``.
-  * Two-factor authentication was added to the GitHub proxy account.
-  * The ``visit-users`` email list configuration was adjusted in minor ways...

-    * Added ``noreply@github.com`` and ``notifications@github.com`` to
-      auto-accepted senders filter.
-    * Turned off list setting ``require_explicit_destination`` because GitHub notifications can be sent in BCC field.
-    * Turned off setting ``bounce_unrecognized_goes_to_list_owner`` to avoid some funky bounces related to LLNL's email service provider.

 Upon receiving a *new* inquiry on the ``visit-users`` email list (or a telephone hotline call or walk-in with the exception of those involving classified information),